5 min read · June 5, 2026

 • Pricing: Enterprise, from roughly $35,000/yr.

-• Best for: Large enterprises with high interview volume.
-Skip if: you are a small or mid-size team.
+• Skip if: you are a small or mid-size team.

 Humanly handles conversational screening over chat and SMS around the clock, with an AI interviewer that ranks candidates and a built-in notetaker, plus diversity tracking.